sanket20038/Fashion_visual_search_app/README.md

-# Fashion_visual_search_app
+# 👗 Fashion Visual Search App

-👗 Fashion Visual Search & Intelligent Styling Assistant
+**AI-Powered Visual Search & Intelligent Styling Assistant**

 ---

-🏢 Industry Context
+## 🏢 Industry Context

 The global fashion e-commerce market loses up to **65% of potential customers** due to the inability to find specific products.
-Traditional text-based search fails to describe **nuanced visual details** like color gradients, patterns, textures that drive fashion decisions.
-This system aims to bridge that gap using visual AI.
+Traditional text-based search fails to describe **nuanced visual details** like color gradients, patterns, and textures that drive fashion decisions.

+This system aims to bridge that gap using **Visual AI**.

 ---